The Arts for Mental Health Conference

 The time to deliver for mental health is now…

-The Mississauga Arts Council in partnership with Mass Culture will present the virtual Arts for Mental Health Conference on October 6, 2021.
-This conference will bring together health care practitioners and creative sector leaders to explore the rationale for, design and implementation of a pilot program that will deliver and expand arts programs to people living with mental health issues in Mississauga.
+The Mississauga Arts Council in partnership with Mass Culture presented the virtual Arts for Mental Health Conference on October 6, 2021.
+This conference brought together health care practitioners and creative sector leaders to explore the rationale for, design and implementation of a pilot program that will deliver and expand arts programs to people living with mental health issues in Mississauga.

 Our Vision is of a healthy Province, in which effective arts programs and creative experiences are fully integrated into healthcare treatment practices.

 Our Mission is to develop a pilot program for efficiently delivering creative experiences to people with moderate mental health problems.

 Our Goal is to develop a practical, scalable blueprint for an arts for mental health program in Peel Region.

 Our Strategy is to produce an educational Conference for examining the success and capacity of arts programs to provide effective relief to residents suffering anxiety and depression.